evolvingstuff/vdw2/content/posts/would-you-be-opposed-to-my-getting-more-vitamin-d.md

 Even if he understands the power of vitamin D, he will rarely be likely to state: ‘’I believe that you should take more vitamin D.’’

-## <a href="/posts/vitamin-d-recommendations-from-around-the-world" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1293">Vitamin D recommendations from around the world</a> has the following graph
+## [Vitamin D recommendations from around the world](/tags/vitamin-d-recommendations-from-around-the-world.html) has the following graph

 <img src="/attachments/d3.mock.jpg" alt="image">